pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

    PEP517 build backends to identify the target platform, so that tools like `crossenv` can provide a reliable proxied environment for cross-platform builds.

+3. Clear separation of metadata associated with the definition of build and target platforms, rather than assuming that build and target platform will always be the same.

+4. Extension of the PEP517 interface to report when a build steps (e.g., running a code generation tool) cannot be run on the target hardware.